 I did tweak Katie’s recipe just a tiny bit.
 Here it is with step-by-step photos.
 I included the last photo to show how the pizza can be picked up with a spatula (or your hands).
 How can pizza taste this good without a “bread” crust?
 You have to try it to believe it!
-And, of course, you don’t have to be gluten free to enjoy this pizza.
+And, of course, you don’t have to be gluten free to enjoy this flourless pizza.
 Who doesn’t want a great homemade pizza without the need to make a traditional crust?
-Flourless.
-Gluten free.
+Flourless Gluten-Free Pizza.
+Doughless.
 Amazing.

 Here are step-by-step photos with the recipe at the end.